tedsanders/tedsanders.github.io/will/index.md

 <p>Relationship: Sister</p>
 <p>Property: Everything I own</p>

 <p>3.2.
-Should any of the beneficiaries named in 3.1. not survive me by 30 (thirty) days I direct that my liquid, monetary assets (savings, bonds, stocks, etc.) go to GiveWell's #1 charity and that my illiquid, physical assets go to my parents in equal shares.</p>
+Should any of the beneficiaries named in 3.1. not survive me by 30 (thirty) days I direct that my liquid, monetary assets (savings, bonds, stocks, etc.) go to GiveWell's #1 charity (or should it not exist, to GiveWell itself to grant at its discretion) and that my illiquid, physical assets go to my parents in equal shares.</p>

 <h3>4.
 Special Requests</h3>